DeboFTW/ClimaSense/README.md

 - `pmdarima` - Machine Learning for predictions
 - `statsmodels` - Time series forecasting
 - `matplotlib` - Creating charts
-- `numpy` - Mathematical operations
+- `numpy` - Mathematical operations (compatible with Python 3.12)

+**Note:** If you see numpy compatibility warnings with pmdarima, the requirements.txt automatically uses numpy < 2.0 for compatibility.

 This will take 2-5 minutes depending on your internet speed.